Wario84/wario84.github.io/_posts/2021-01-19-Multinomial-logistic-regression-using-R-Bayesian-and-Frequentist-models.md

-Multinomial logistic regression in R: Bayesian and Frequentist models.
+Multinomial logistic regression using R: Bayesian and Frequentist models.
 ================
 2021–01–19